jaysylvester/citizen/README.md

 To forcibly clear and expire the current user's session:

     session.expires = 'now';

+This won't end the session immediately. citizen has to receive your controller's response before it can act on this directive.

 Like cookies, session variables you've just assigned aren't available during the same request within the `params.session` scope, so use a local instance if you need to access this data right away.